Supermarionation: Supercar  to Thunderbirds

-The puppets' distinguishing features were their hollow fibreglass heads and the solenoids that powered their automatic mouth movements.
+The puppets' distinguishing features were their hollow fibreglass heads and the solenoids that powered the automatic mouth movements.
 Character dialogue was recorded on two tapes.
-One of these would be played during filming to guide the puppeteers and later provide the basis of the soundtrack; the other would be converted into a series of electrical signals.
-Each marionette had two electrified wires that conducted the signals into its head; this contained a solenoid which, when operated by the signals, caused the puppet's lower lip to open and close with each syllable.
+One of these would be played during filming, both to guide the puppeteers and provide a basis for the soundtrack; the other would be converted into a series of electrical signals.
+When activated by the signals, the solenoid in the head caused the puppet's lower lip to open and close with each syllable.

 The heads of regular characters were entirely fibreglass; proto-heads were sculpted in clay or Plasticine and then encased in rubber (or silicone rubber) to create moulds, to which fibreglass resin was applied to create the finished shells.
 Guest characters were played by puppets called "revamps", whose faces were Plasticine sculpted on featureless fibreglass heads.
 This allowed the revamps to be re-modelled from one episode to the next and play a wider range of characters.
 Many regulars were modelled on contemporary Hollywood actors.
 The puppets' eyes were moved by radio control.

-The placement of the lip-sync mechanism dictated the puppets' body proportions.
-For all Supermarionation series up to Thunderbirds, the solenoid was located in the head.
-This meant that the head was oversized in relation to the rest of the body; the latter could not be scaled up to match as this would have made the puppets too bulky to operate effectively, besides requiring all of the set elements to be enlarged accordingly.
+The placement of the solenoid dictated the puppets' body proportions.
+Head-mounted solenoids made the heads oversized compared to the rest of the body; the latter could not be scaled up to match as this would have made the puppets too bulky to operate effectively, and would have required all the set elements to be enlarged.
 According to commentator David Garland, the disproportion was influenced partly by "aesthetic considerations ... the theory being that the head carried the puppet's personality".
 It resulted in many puppets developing caricatured appearances, though Anderson stated that this was not intentional.